 While small, this waste can quickly accumulate when you consider how many people use them and how often people do laundry.

-Items like dryer sheets do not break down in landfills.
+Since dryer sheets are commonly made from polyester, they do not break down in landfills.

 3. Do Dryer Sheets Cause Pollution?

-One study did note that dryer vents could emit Volatile Organic Compounds (VOCs), which cause air pollution.
+One study found that dryer vents emit Volatile Organic Compounds (VOCs), which cause air pollution.

 However, this study focused on both laundry detergent and dryer sheets.